snabbco/snabb/src/program/lwaftr/doc/README.md

 ### Building the lwAFTR

 Building the lwAFTR is pretty simple.
-At a shell, just check out the right branch of Snabb Switch, type make, and you're done!
+At a shell, just check out the right branch of Snabb, type make, and you're done!

 ```bash
 git clone https://github.com/Igalia/snabbswitch.git